Rnen/AdminToolbox/README.md

 POS | Player | SET  |  x=50 y=0 z=-50  | Sets player position to X:50 Y:0 Z:-50
 POS | Player | GET | |  Gets XYZ position of `Player`

-Important: Player input dont need the full name, it will grab the closest looking name to what you entered
+> Player input dont need the full name, it will grab the closest looking name to what you entered
 ## ^Theese commands work in both server console and remote admin!^

 ## Config Additions